secretstartups/handbook/sales/field-operations/customer-success-operations/gainsight/index.html.md

 ### TAM assignment push to SFDC

-Gainsight is the single source of truth (SSoT) on this field.
+Gainsight is the single source of truth (SSoT) on this field (`CSM` often labeled as `TAM Name` in GS and `Technical Account Manager` in SFDC).

-- The `Technical Account Manager` field is updated in Gainsight and synced one-way to Salesforce.
+- This field is updated in Gainsight and synced one-way to Salesforce.
+It is locked in Salesforce so users are unable to update there.
-- The rule `Admin: Load TAM to SFDC` pushes the `Technical Account Manager` field from the Gainsight Company object to the `Account` object in SFDC.
-This rule runs every two hours.
+- The update is done with a real-time rule called `Push TAM change to SFDC`.
+This is triggered any time the field changes, and any change should load to Salesforce within seconds.
+The rule uses the SFDC User ID found in the `CSM` field in Gainsight to push to the `Technical Account Manager` field in Salesforce.

 ### TAM History Tracking object